 Best-practices therapeutic pre-school, kindergarten and toddler program that features coaching and support for parents.
-The educational curriculum is individually tailored to focus on the skills and capabilities of a child.
-Our unique developmental approach recognizes the essential role families play in a child’s development and incorporates parent involvement in all Hanna Perkins Center programs.
+The curriculum is individually tailored to focus on the skills and capabilities of each child.
+Our unique approach recognizes the essential role of family in a child’s development.
 Scholarships are critical in helping to reduce the financial burden for families who are underinsured or uninsured.

 Nationally recognized, Hanna Perkins child psychoanalysis training programs develops the next generation of child analysts and psychotherapists.
 Scholarships are vital in helping gifted clinicians pursue a post doctoral course of study leading to certification in child analysis.